-Dress shields are absorbent pads that you sew or pin into shirts to block sweat stains.
-You can buy them in-store, online or make your own.
+Dress shields are absorbent sweat pads that you sew or pin into shirts to block armpit sweat stains.
+You can buy them in a store, online, or even make your own.

 Making your own dress shields is an inexpensive, practical armpit sweat solution.
 For a few dollars, a trip to the fabric store and some elbow grease, you get absorbent, reusable pads that last.

 DIY dress shields are easy to apply.
 All you have to do is sew or pin them to the inside of a garment at the underarm area.
 We recommend using safety pins so you can easily remove them.

 Unlike store-bought stickers and pads, homemade DIY dress shields are 100% customizable.
 If you make your own, you can tailor the size and thickness to your sweat level and shirt size.
 That means smaller, tighter shirts are no longer off limits.

 Price Comparison: DIY Dress Shields vs. Other Solutions